GeodAIsics/TractLearn-WholeBrain/README.md

 ```
 python RadarPlots_ttest.py
 ```
 We also provide an alternative version for the last script providing a Bonferroni correction for multiple comparison.
-Please note that correction for mulitple comparison is not really adapted for applying on TractLearn, as we provide a global statistical test for which voxels are not analyzed independently.
+Please note that correction for multiple comparison is not adapted for applying on TractLearn, which provides a global statistical test for which voxels are not analyzed independently.
 However, as the literature is still sparse on this subject in medicine, reviewers can ask for correction.

 ```
 python Bonferroni_RadarPlots_ttest.py